TV Tropes Needs Your Help

 - One of the most stereotypical Common Mary Sue Traits is eyes that change color to reflect different emotions.
 Why anyone would want to have their emotions so blatantly on display is a mystery, as is why other characters don't think to exploit this trait to become The Empath.

-- In Paper Mario, the clouds Lakilester and his girlfriend rode on matched their expessions.
+- In Paper Mario, the clouds Lakilester and his girlfriend Lakilulu ride on match their expessions.

 - BlazBlue: Litchi Faye-Ling (aka Booby Lady)'s hair pin is an animate (or possibly living) tiny panda.
 It occasionally moves on it's own, sometimes even leaping between her cleavage after a match (with her laughing about it).